elasticio/elasticio.github.io/content/_guides/recipe-deployment.md

 3. Create a new set of flows.
 4. Start the new set of flows.

-## Deletion
+## Unlinking

-On the Recipe Deployment deletion, you will be asked for 2 options:
+On the Recipe Deployment unlinking, you will be asked for 2 options:

+{% include img.html max-width="100%" url="/assets/img/integrator-guide/recipe-deployment/unlinking.png" title="Unlinking" %}

-1. Just delete the Recipe Deployment - unlink its flows from the Recipe
+1. Just unlink the Recipe Deployment - unlink its flows from the Recipe
 2. Same as in the first option, however, in addition, delete the flow